ipfabric/docs/docs/support/known_issues/IP_Fabric/error_messages/aql_internal_error.md

 ---
-description: IP Fabric describes the error message "Error: AQL: internal error - in index" that may occur and how to fix it.
+description: 'IP Fabric describes the error message "Error: AQL: internal error - in index that may occur" and how to fix it.'
 ---

 # Error: AQL: internal error -- in index